advancedAgritek-BB/coinTrader2.0/README.md

 The updater automatically determines how many candles are missing from the cache, so even when `limit` is large it only requests the data required to fill the gap, avoiding needless delays.
+The bot caches the last candle timestamp for open positions and skips updating their history until a new bar appears.
 The `metrics` section enables recording of cycle summaries to the specified CSV file for later analysis.
 `scalp_timeframe` sets the candle interval specifically for the micro_scalp